Middlesboro High School: Buildings

 After several years of agitation by students, and planning by school officials, everyone got their wish when the present Middlesboro High School was constructed in the west end of the city at 4404 West Cumberland Avenue.
 Completed in the fall of 1968, the state of the art building was one of the finest in the state at the time of its construction.
 Present day classes are held in the same building as MHS continues its long tradition of providing students with a quality education.

 The senior class of 1996 unveiled a framed banner marking 100 years of excellence at Middlesboro High School during the graduation ceremony which is on permanent display in the Central Arts Building.

 School song

 Middlesboro High School's official fight song was sung at least as far back as March 18, 1915.
 The Pinnacle News ran a story entitled "St. Patrick's Day at Local Schools".
 An excerpt from the article reads, "A quartette of girls sang " A Toast To Dear Old Erin" in more than an ordinary manner.
 Then the entire school gave the Middlesboro Loyalty Song with great gusto."
 Loyalty lyrics appeared in print for the first time in the 1921 edition of the MHS Senior Yearbook.

 Middlesboro Loyalty is performed by the award winning marching band at football and basketball games, parades and at other times when maximum school spirit is required!
 The music and lyrics are nearly identical to the University of Illinois school song "Illinois Loyalty".
 However, Middlesboro Loyalty is played at much faster, more rousing tempo.
-The words are:

-We're loyal to you, Middlesboro!

-We're yellow and white, Middlesboro!